Suv4o/personal-blog-2023/content/2024/02/25/create-a-web-server-using-nitro-sqlite-and-typeorm.md

 Aside from the built-in features in Nitro, we also demonstrate how to start and create a database using SQLite and TypeORM.
 This includes adding migrations and integrating well-known patterns such as DTOs for validating request.

 The blog post above provides a basic app to help you get started.
 It can serve as your starting point.
-Feel free to check out the GitHub repository containing the code for this project [here](https://github.com/Suv4o/nitro-sqlite).
+Feel free to check out the GitHub repository containing the code for this project <a href="https://github.com/Suv4o/nitro-sqlite" target="_blank" rel="noopener noreferrer">here</a>.